Wednesday, August 31, 2011

 Despite the ridiculous amount of music I have, I'm not really a "collector."
 I'm more like a bottom-feeder, buying the stuff no-one else wants.
 But, while visiting Seattle some years back, I really did have to pry open my wallet and shell out $50 or so for these lovely postcard/records.
 It was so worth it - all six were in mint condition, never played, and they look and sound great.
 The artists were probably Seattle locals.
 I found some info on The Frantics and Frank Sugia, but as for the others, they apparently never made the national scene, or even other recordings.

 This fascinating article describes some of the literally hundreds of songs written about the Space Age extravaganza known as the "Century 21" World's Fair of 1962, but I couldn't find many.
-Two, to be exact, included here as bonus tracks, courtesy of the "I'm Learning To Share" and "Beware of the Blog" blogs.
+Only two, to be exact, included here as bonus tracks, courtesy of the "I'm Learning To Share" and "Beware of the Blog" blogs.
 I've also added a song from the soundtrack to an Elvis film shot on location at the fair.
 (Of course, strange music fans know and love Attilio Mineo's "Man In Space With Sounds" LP, but many other blogs have already posted it.)
 So this is all I got so far, but it is, to quote Joe Juma, "an acme of delight."